-3. What you can do to help when there's a new partner (and step-siblings)
+3. What you can do to help when there's a new partner (and step-brothers and step-sisters)

-- Encourage the parents to be realistic about new relationships. - Find out what the difficulties are likely to be, so that you can offer support. - Be as fair as you can between the children and their new step-siblings, especially when they're little, to avoid making difficult relationships worse.
+- Encourage the parents to be realistic about new relationships. - Find out what the difficulties are likely to be, so that you can offer support. - Be as fair as you can between the children and their new step-brothers and step-sisters, especially when they're little, to avoid making difficult relationships worse.